tbaschak/blog-sources/_posts/2014-08-31-wpglg-a-winnipeg-bgp-looking-glass.markdown

 	*	I am not 100% if mysql is the proper DB to have a running log of updates in, I am tempted by CouchDB

 Eventually I plan on running this as WpgLG, which will be a Winnipeg BGP Looking Glass.

+** Update 2014-09-02:** I've started hacking already on installation documentation, and some sample webserver configs in prep for this weekends all-night hackathon!